ajmeyghani/mini-client/readme.md

 - `npm i`
 - `./tasks/run dev` [for windows users `node tasks\run dev`]

-Hack away the stuff in the `dev` directory and see the result at `http://localhost:9989`
+Hack away the stuff and see the result at `http://localhost:9989`

 ## Avaiable Tasks